Implementing Transpose and Zip in JavaScript

 // [['a', 1], ['b', 2], ['c', 3], ['d', undefined]]

-An interesting use-case that was discussed was being able to easily create a collection which includes the element along with their successor/predecessor.
-This can be useful in cases were (upon iteration) a decision is dependent on the elements neighboring values.
+An interesting use case that was discussed was the ability to easily create a collection that includes each element along with its successor or predecessor.
+This can be useful in cases where, upon iteration, a decision is dependent on the neighbouring values of elements.

 const alpha = ['a', 'b', 'c', 'd', 'e', 'f'];